bthdimension/bRenderer/README.md

 # bRenderer
-Renderer for Windows and iOS
+Renderer for Windows, Linux, Mac and iOS